 The 8% TLOF target level for Top Tier Banks is capped at 27% of TREA.
-Where the TLOF component, including any adjustment, leads to an amount of subordination that is higher than 27% of TREA, Article 12c(4) SRMR provides that a cap (at 27% of TREA) shall be applied where access to the Single Resolution Fund is not considered to be an option for resolving that resolution entity in the resolution plan(63).
-The cap does not apply to Other Pillar 1 Banks.
+Where the TLOF component, including any adjustment, leads to an amount of subordination that is higher than 27% of TREA, Article 12c(4) SRMR provides that a cap (at 27% of TREA) should be applied where access to the Single Resolution Fund is not considered to be an option for resolving that resolution entity in the resolution plan(66).
+The cap does not apply to G-SIIs, nor to Other Pillar 1 Banks.